alban-read/M1-MICRO-FORTH/riscish.md

 ### Little defining words

-As this is an interpeter it is almost always slower to use two words if one word will do.
+As this is an interpeter it is almost always slower to use two words when one word will do.

 It is also faster if each word *does more*, the overhead of the interpreter is calling each word in the first place.